 How To Renew Your Alabama Drivers License

-- If your prefer to access DLD services in person or your specific needs require an in-person visit, most, if not all, driver license services can be handled at a physical DLD office location.
+If you prefer to access DLD services in person or your specific needs require an in-person visit, most, if not all, driver license services can be handled at a physical DLD office location.
 Varying DLD offices sometimes supply different types of services so you will need to check before your visit to make sure the DLD closest to you provides the service you require.
 In addition, you can call to see if your local DLD allows you to make a personal appointment.
-Read more below to see if an in person visit is either preferred or required.
+Read more below to see if an in-person visit is either preferred or required.

 Renewing Your Alabama Drivers License

 Your Alabama drivers license expires four years after it was issued.
 You will be sent a renewal notice warning you that it's set to expire.
 A driver can renew by mail, or complete an Alabama driver license renewal in person at a local DLD office.
 Please note that you may download your form and checklist, but your license may not be renewed online.
 A driver may renew their license up to 60 days before it expires and within 60 days after it expires without penalty.

 An Alabama resident on who is in the military and on active duty, or their dependents, may submit for renewal by mail.

 The required fee to renew your drivers license is $23.50 and must be posted to the Alabama DLD driver license division along with a money order or cashier's check.
 These checks or money orders should be made payable to the Alabama Department of Public Safety.